alban-gerome/javascript/README.md

 1. CSS selector that returns several elements
 2. Which one of the many items the selector above returns, which one is the snippet needs to interact with
-3. Same as the value you pass for when your key is a CSS selector for a unique DOM element - null means "no value no enter, just click on it"
+3. Same as the value you pass for when your key is a CSS selector for a unique DOM element - null means "no value to enter, just click on it"

 Here's another example for several elements that have no id attributes on a given page